 2: One Week Earlier …

 The city below is flourishing, a hub of the industrial revolution.
 Railroads spoke out from the city in all directions and the harbor is constantly busy sending and receiving huge cargo ships.
 Perched atop a hill on the city’s outskirts sits a small workshop.
-A young inventor named Jakob sits at his workbench—as he does most days—muttering over some electronic bits.
+A young inventor named Jakub sits at his workbench—as he does most days—muttering over some electronic bits.

 “I think it’s big.”